-Our Lady of Lourdes Catholic Multi Academy Trust Executive Board recognise their moral and statutory responsibility to safeguard and promote the welfare of all pupils together St Margaret Clitherow Local Governing Body.
+Our Lady of Lourdes Catholic Multi Academy Trust (OLoL CMAT) Executive Board recognise their moral and statutory responsibility to safeguard and promote the welfare of all pupils together with St Margaret Clitherow Local Governing Body.
 The Executive Trust Board and Local Governing Body will endeavour to provide a safe and welcoming environment where all children and adults are respected and valued.
-They will ensure that there is 'whole school' approach to safeguarding, meaning that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development; ultimately all systems, processes and policies should operate with the best interests of the child at heart.
+They will ensure that there is 'whole school' approach to safeguarding, meaning that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development; ultimately all systems, processes and policies will operate with the best interests of the child at heart.
 They will make sure that all children and young people have the same protection regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
 The Executive Trust Board and Local Governing Body are alert to the signs of abuse and neglect.
 They follow procedures to ensure that children and adults receive effective support, protection and justice and recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face, especially around communication.
-Child protection
+Child protection forms part of the school's safeguarding responsibilities.